What is Contract Manufacturing?

 How does Rosti Support Sustainability Goals?

 Sustainability is a core focus throughout Rosti’s contract manufacturing process, starting from the design and innovation phase.
-We work to identify opportunities to reduce environmental impact, offering sustainable and recyclable materials, energy-efficient machines, and automated “lights-out” production that minimises waste and improves material utilisation.
+We work to identify opportunities to reduce environmental impact, offering sustainable and recyclable materials, energy-efficient machines, and automated “lights-out” production that minimizes waste and improves material utilization.

 Even in logistics and delivery, sustainability remains a priority.
 Our team supports customers in selecting lightweight, returnable, or recyclable packaging, helping to lower emissions while ensuring products arrive safely and maintain the highest quality standards.